the silver lining

 (yes, that is 100% sarcasm)

-In closing, I took your advice most recently that I should “open up to someone for once, cause it might make me feel better.”
+In closing, I took your most condescending advice recently.
+You quipped that I should “open up to someone for once, cause it might make me feel better.”

 You know what.
 It does!